evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ### Seats

+Volkswagen ID.
+Buzz GTX LWB is available in a six or seven-seat layout for added versatility.

 #### First Row Seats

 The front row offers two seat types to cater to various comfort and style preferences: